Review by Frank Plowright

 Assorted artists contribute, and while some have conveyed strengths, Diego Bernard and Dougie Braithwaite stand out.
 Both are great storytellers who don’t short change on background detail, nor falter with their action sequences.
 By and large there’s nothing wrong with the pages supplied by Cafu, Robert Gill, Trevor Hairsine and Stephen Segovia, but they don’t match the quality of Bernard and Braithwaite.

 Ambition certainly isn’t lacking overall, and the result is an event that’s big, dumb and fun, with the qualifications that it all hinges on a plot convenience, and some of the detours don’t match the main plot.
+This being the case, perhaps X-O Manowar Deluxe Edition 3 is a better bet as it offers almost all the essentials, although rather mystifyingly omits the touching aftermath.

 The final thirty pages are filled with assorted designs, pin-ups and process material, with Clayton Crain’s complicated character designs for the Armor Hunters very impressive (see featured art).
 Anyone considering buying this now out of print book is advised to steer clear of the ludicrous prices being asked on Amazon USA as it’s reasonably priced elsewhere.
 Alternatively the really necessary portions of the story can be found in just three paperbacks, Armor Hunters, X-O: Prelude to Armor Hunters, and X-O: Armour Hunters.
 Coincidentally, these also feature the best art.
 Armor Hunters: Bloodshot, Armor Hunters: Harbinger and Unity: Armor Hunters tie in but are more in the way of diversions and aren’t as good as the remainder.